Bunds fall as investors expect ECB to hold fire this week

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations

-LONDON, Dec 2 German Bunds fell on Monday, with appetite for the euro zone's benchmark debt fading after strong factory surveys and above forecast inflation data cemented expectations that the ECB will avoid easing policy in December.
+LONDON Dec 2 German Bunds fell on Monday, with appetite for the euro zone's benchmark debt fading after above forecast inflation data last week cemented expectations that the ECB will hold fire at a policy meeting this week.

-Euro zone factory activity accelerated to its fastest pace in over two years, a survey showed on Monday, marking a slight upward revision from a flash estimate.

-Data last week showed inflation rising 0.9 percent in November, above the 0.8 percent forecast and up from 0.7 percent in October, but still below the European Central Bank's target of close to 2 percent.
+Euro zone consumer prices rose 0.9 percent in November, above the 0.8 percent forecast and up from 0.7 percent in October, but still below the bank's target of close to 2 percent.

 A sharp fall in inflation in October prompted the European Central Bank to cut its refinancing rate to a record low 0.25 percent.
 With ECB rates close to zero, further easing would only occur if inflation kept falling, analysts said.

-"Any hopes of ECB (easing) are being dampened ... especially with the PMI (Purchasing Managers Index) revised up slightly," said Nick Stamenkovic, a bond strategist at RIA Capital Markets.
+"We don't have any real buyers at the moment as...we are not far from the bottom (of the range)," BNP Paribas rate strategist Patrick Jacq said.

+"(Given) the inflation data last week, we should not see the ECB ... (expressing) more concern about disinflation."

-The ECB will also release its updated inflation and growth forecasts, which investors will scour for hints on any policy decisions next year.
+The ECB will also release its updated inflation and growth forecasts, which investors will scour for hints on any moves next year.

-"They (the ECB) will continue to say that rates would stay low and could be lowered further," BNP Paribas rate strategist Patrick Jacq said.
-"Inflation remains below their comfort area so they can't change their rhetoric but (November's inflation data) won't be a trigger for further action."

-Caution before the release of the U.S. non-farm payroll report on Friday also weighed on Bunds, RIA's Stamenkovic said.
+"They'll have to keep the door open to further action ... and with inflation significantly below target they'll have to do something next year," one trader said.

-A strong reading might raise expectations that the Federal Reserve could start trimming its bond-buying stimulus programme later this month, which could lift U.S. and German yields.
+The ECB's meeting will be followed by the release of U.S. jobs data on Friday.
+A strong reading might raise expectations that the Federal Reserve could start trimming its bond-buying stimulus programme later this month, which would weigh on Bunds.

-While the euro zone manufacturing survey beat expectations, Spain's showed its factory activity contracted for the first time since July.

-Spanish 10-year yields rose 4 basis points to 4.16 percent, while equivalent Italian yields rose 3 bps to 4.08 percent.

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations